bhattlab/kraken2_classification/README.md

 The database stays in memory after loading, so it's very quick to run many samples consecutively.
 A loop over read files is one way to do this.
 Note that you can use the `--paired` option for classification of paired end reads.
 This improves classified percentages over concatenated pairs in my experience.
 The `--use-mpa-style` option formats the report to match metaphlan2 style reports.
 See the manual linked above for full options.

+**NEW 2018-11-15**
+You can convert between the standard kraken report and the mpa syle report with the `convert_report_mpa_style.py` script in this repo.
+Requires pandas.
+Due to some entries in the NCBI taxonomy missing taxonomic levels, the report may be not exactly the same databases not listed here.

 ### Snakemake workflow
 A workflow and configuration file are provided in this repo.
 By default, samples are classified using both the high quality and the complete genbank databases.
 Edit the `all` rule to change this behavior.
 Currently this depends on a list of sample names in the configuration file, and read files to be named following the sample name convention.